 The most prominent modern Buddleia breeders and programs are:

-Dr. Jon Lindstrom of the University of Arkansas has a two decade long Buddleia breeding program with a three-pronged approach.
-One goal is to release sterile hybrids that produce little or no seed.
-A second goal is to create silvery foliaged plants (like Buddleia 'Lochinch') with a wide range of flower colors.
-His third goal is to use uncommon Buddleia species that bring novel traits into garden cultivars.
+The late Dr. Jon Lindstrom of the University of Arkansas had a two decade long buddleia breeding program with a three-pronged approach.
+One goal was to release sterile hybrids that produced little or no seed.
+A second goal was to create silvery foliaged plants (like Buddleia 'Lochinch') with a wide range of flower colors.
+His third goal was to use uncommon buddleia species that bring novel traits into garden cultivars.

 There are a number of new cultivars entering the market from breeder Peter Podaras, currently at Cornell University.
-Peter has created some dwarf cultivars and has used some lesser known Buddleia species in his crosses.
-His first plants are entering the market in 2010.
+Peter has created some dwarf cultivars and has used some lesser known buddleia species in his crosses.
+His first plants entered the market in 2010.